 Mobile app developers should carefully design the app’s free package

 so that it is attractive enough to acquire a user base, yet limited to the extent that users will have a desire to upgrade.
 The success of this revenue strategy ultimately lies in the app’s ability to entice free users to upgrade to the premium version of the app by ensuring that the unlocked features will notably benefit and improve user experience.

-Evenflow, a meditation app developed here at Guaraná, was designed according to the freemium revenue model.
-The free version of the app delivers expertly guided mindfulness-based content on health, career, and relationship topics yet offer a limited amount of sessions.
+Evenflow, a meditation app developed here at Guarana, was designed according to the freemium revenue model.
+The free version of the app delivers expertly guided mindfulness-based content on health, career, and relationship topics, yet offers a limited amount of sessions.
 By upgrading to the premium version, users get unlimited access to hundreds of meditations on an even wider range of subjects.

 When upgrading, Evenflow users can choose between making a $9.99 monthly subscription, a $6.25 yearly subscription, or a $199 lifetime payment.
 The flexibility of offering multiple purchase options is an appealing way of incentivizing users to decide to invest in premium features.

 Ultimately, this monetization strategy is an easy way to build up a large user base.
 Furthermore, people who “try before they buy” are more likely to become engaged and loyal users later on.